Introduction

 Ran Avuda Mandapaya

-The Ran Auda Mandapaya is located within the premises of the Temple of the Tooth Relic.
+The Ran Auda Mandapaya is situated within the premises of the Temple of the Tooth Relic.
 Constructed in 1592 by King Wimaladharmsooriya I, the Ran Avuda Mandapaya was believed to be the place where the crowns and swords of the Kandyan kings were designed, molded, and bejeweled.

 Gurugal Oya Dam